-“People with anxiety tend to have distorted microbiomes,” says Dr. Gerard Mullin, M.D., author of The Gut Balance Revolution.
+“People with anxiety tend to have distorted microbiomes,” says Gerard Mullin, MD, author of The Gut Balance Revolution.
 “Your gut and your brain are definitely linked.”

-Scientists at University College Cork in Ireland showed that persistent stomach problems often contribute to stress-related issues like depression and anxiety.
-And another recent study showed that people experiencing panic attacks were four to six times more likely to have irritable bowel syndrome.
-Antianxiety medications can help with both.
+Scientists at University College Cork in Ireland found that persistent stomach problems often contribute to stress-related issues like depression and anxiety.
+Another study showed that people experiencing panic attacks were four to six times more likely to have irritable bowel syndrome.

-- You Work Hard But Get Nothing Done
+6. You Work Hard but Get Nothing Done

 You know that scattered feeling: Your thoughts are all over the place, you can’t concentrate, and you find yourself wasting lots of time.
 You’ve got things to do, but you can’t settle down and get them done.

 That’s because anxiety triggers your body’s stress response, which can affect the short-term learning and concentration areas of your brain.
-In a study at the University of London, researchers found that anxious people took longer to read a story and do simple math problems.
+And difficulty concentrating can mean it takes you longer to do a task, whether it’s reading something or doing a simple math problem.

 That extra time is one of the “hidden costs” of anxiety.
-If that rings a bell for you, talk therapy or medication may be good options.
+If that rings a bell for you, let your clinician know.

-Calming your anxious thoughts—naturally or with an assist from an antianxiety med prescribed by a health care professional—can improve your mood and relationships.
+Calming your anxious thoughts—naturally or with the help of an anti-anxiety medication prescribed by a clinician—can improve your mood and relationships.

 If your clinician recommends an anti-anxiety medication, ask if pharmacogenetic (PGx) testing can help personalize your treatment plan based on your genes.